Financial aid and awards

 Entrance Scholarships are awarded to newly admitted students from a CEGEP or a secondary school outside of Quebec who have achieved a high academic standing.
 In order to be eligible, students must be a Canadian citizen or a permanent resident and must have applied by the official application deadline date(s).

-Eligible students are ranked, and the highest ranked students are contacted by the Dean's Office and asked to reply by specified deadlines using the Arts & Science Scholarship Confirmation form.
+Eligible students are ranked, and the highest ranked students are contacted by the Dean's Office and asked to reply by specified deadlines using the Arts and Science Scholarship Confirmation form.

-For more information on bursaries and scholarships, visit the Financial Aid and Awards website.
+For more information on bursaries and scholarships, visit the Tuition & financial aid website.

 Graduate students

-Graduate students have access to several types of competitive funding in the form of fellowships, awards and assistantships from the Faculty of Arts and Science, its departments, and the School of Graduate Studies.
+Graduate students have access to a range of funding opportunities, including fellowships, awards, and assistantships offered through the Faculty of Arts and Science, its departments, and the School of Graduate Studies.

 Faculty of Arts and Science